inova-notas/mirage-queue/README.md

 }
 ```

+## Message Delivery Options

+This library provides two methods for delivering messages to the consumer:

+1. **Instant Processing**:
-This library provides two ways to deliver messages to the consumer.
-The first option lets the consumer receive and process the message immediately after it’s sent.
-The second option allows you to schedule the message for processing at a later time.
-You can use the **IPublisher** interface via dependency injection.
+   The consumer can receive and process the message immediately after it’s sent.

+2. **Scheduled Processing**:
+   You can schedule the message to be processed at a specified time in the future.

+### Usage

+To use these features, inject the `IPublisher` interface via dependency injection

 ``` csharp
 public class MyService(IPublisher publisher){